csernazs/misc/docs/python_programming_guide.md

 responsible for the software.

 Tracebacks should be avoided at all places where we know what the error was.
-CLI code should handle exceptions whenever possible, for example file IO errors should be communicated without traceback.
+CLI code should handle exceptions whenever possible, for example file I/O errors should be communicated without traceback.

 Tracebacks are reserverd for internal, unhandled, most serious errors where the